 Prior to the cataract procedure, a patient with a cataract is evaluated to determine if they have any other eye conditions that could affect results.
 In addition, extensive measurements are taken to determine the appropriate lens and lens/IOL power.
-A patient also has the option of utilizing an additional measurement system, the Optiwave Refractive Analysis (ORA) during the procedure.
+Patients have the option of having FEMTO-laser-assisted cataract surgery (FLACS), in which a laser is used to make all incisions, correct astigmatism, and soften the cataract before removal.
+Additionally, a patient also has the option of utilizing an additional measurement system, the Optiwave Refractive Analysis (ORA) during the procedure.
 ORA measurements are taken after the cataract is removed, but before a new lens is implanted, allowing adjustments to the IOL power if necessary.

 Next, a formal evaluation of the patient’s visual needs and goals occurs.
 Based on the exam findings, eye measurements, and the patient’s goals, a decision is made on the best implant for that patient, which may include implants that correct somewhat for distance (monofocals), or more premium implants that corrects for astigmatism (Toric) or near and far vision (Tecnis or Restor multifocal).